abhinavharbola/customer-support-ticket-triage-system-mlops/README.md

 All local work (orchestration, inference, dashboard) runs CPU-only on 16GB RAM.
 Fine-tuning runs on Kaggle's free GPU tier; everything else, including ONNX export and conversion, happens locally.

-## LLM usage — exactly three places, never as the classifier
+## LLM usage, exactly three places, never as the classifier

 1. **Low-confidence fallback.** When the served model's confidence drops below a threshold, an LLM call produces a classification and a draft reply.
 This is the only place an LLM substitutes for the model, and only as a fallback.
 2. **Prediction explanation.** A one-sentence natural-language justification for the routing decision, shown next to every prediction regardless of which path produced it.